 Contact Information by County

-The department is developing a new general permit.
-This permit would authorize discharges from the following activities:
+On July 1, 2018, the Iowa DNR issued a new general permit to authorize discharges from the following activities:

-The permit would cover dewatering discharges to surface waters of the state and to the ground surface.
+General Permit 9 (GP9) covers dewatering discharges to surface waters of the state and to the ground surface.
 Discharges from geothermal systems that do not reach navigable waters are already exempted by rule from obtaining operation permits.
-Therefore, only discharges to navigable waters from residential geothermal systems will by authorized by the new permit.
+Therefore, only discharges to navigable waters from residential geothermal systems are authorized by GP9.

 Please use the links below to view General Permit 9 and documents intended to assist you in navigating the general permit requirements.